 With a wooden spoon, whack the back of the pomegranate.
 The seeds will start to fall through your fingers into the bowl.
 The white parts of the pomegranate will inevitably fall in too so be sure to remove them when you’re done.

-Why I Love Roasted Cauliflower Salad with Chestnuts and Pomegranate
+Why I Love Pomegranate Cauliflower Salad with Chestnuts

 These 3 ingredients make up some of my favourite things to eat and is a healthy cauliflower recipe.
 I couldn’t wait to jump at the opportunity of creating a salad that would incorporate all of them.